- Utilize the customers account information – emails, address, phone numbers

 - Personalized printed Boxes

 - Countdown to orders – create scarcity and urgencyNowadays, every online customer is aware that they can share their reviews on products/services be it positive or negative on different social media platforms.
 By simple one tweet, status update or blog post they can reach thousands of people in an extremely short amount of time.
-So the result can be either positive or negative for the company.
+So the result can be either positive or negative for the company, One of the more popular options for payment processing is the nmi payment gateway as it is compatible with over 150 different shopping cart systems.
 One negative post from any dissatisfied customer can even ruin your brand image.
-Hence it is a must that you provide the best customer service in an e-commerce business.That being said, customer service should be at the center of your ecommerce business strategy — and maximizing it, is even more important.
+Hence it is a must that you provide the best customer service in an e-commerce business.That being said, customer service should be at the center of your ecommerce business strategy before you search marketing experts — and maximizing it, is even more important.

 “A satisfied customer is the best business strategy of all.”
 These wise words, said by famous business author Michael LeBoeuf, sum up the importance of customer service for the success of any venture.